ChairImpSec/FIESTA/README.md

 - **`sky130`**: Experiments studying designs implemented using the [Skywater 130 PDK](https://skywater-pdk.readthedocs.io/en/main/).

 The next hierarchical level (e.g.,aes-hpc3-pipelined-d1, ..., aes-unprotected) identifies the circuits under investigation.

-This is summarized in the following table:
+This structure is summarized in the following table:
 | Level | Description |
 |-------|-------------|
 | **`asic/`** | Top-level directory for ASIC designs (FPGA support may be added later). |